-If you’re looking for the best pubs in Dublin, then you’ve come to the right place!
+If you’re looking for the best pubs in Dublin, then you’ve come to the right place.

-15 Best Pubs In Dublin You Must Visit
+The Best Pubs In Dublin For Guinness

 When you start your search for pubs in Dublin, there are a few places you’ll see over and over again – and for good reason!